 4. Stir it well.
 Add sugar, milk and mix until everything is well- blended.

 5. This mixture should be moist.
 To check - take some mixture in your hands, squeeze and if it forms a soft ball, it's perfect and if its still crumbly add few more drops of milk to form a soft ball.

 1. Making Gujiyas without the mould.
 Take a small golf size ball of the dough.

-2. Roll it in a thin circle.
+2. Roll it into a thin circle.

 3. In the half fold, place some gujiya mixture.

-4. Fold gujiya into half.
+4. Fold gujiya into the half.